como-emplear-el-esp8266-como-servidor

-We will refer to the ESP8266, but the same code is compatible for the ESP32, adjusting the name of the libraries.
-At the end you have the code for both the ESP8266 and the ESP32.
+We will refer to the ESP8266, but the same code is compatible with the ESP32, adjusting the library names.
+At the end, you have the code for both the ESP8266 and the ESP32.

-Why use it as a server?
+What to use it as a server for?

 The clients connect to the ESP8266 server and make an HTTP request to a URI.
 Optionally, they send information about the request as parameters.